Otitis media ear infection: Causes, diagnosis and treatment

 Most parents are frustratingly familiar with ear infections and they are one of the most common reasons for trips to the doctor.
 Ear infections can lead to more serious complications, including mastoiditis (a rare inflammation of a bone adjacent to the ear), hearing loss, perforation of the eardrum, meningitis, facial nerve paralysis, and possibly hearing loss.

 What causes an ear infection?

 Cells in the middle ear make a fluid that, among other things, help keep out invading organisms.
 Normally, the fluid drains out through the Eustachian tube and into the throat.
 But if the Eustachian tube becomes swollen or blocked the fluid can become trapped in the middle ear, forming a breeding ground for bacteria and viruses that can cause the area to become inflamed and infected.
 This tube lies in a more horizontal position and is shorter in children, which may put them at greater risk of infection.
-To the doctor, the eardrum of an infected patient appears red and bulging.
+When examined, the eardrum of an infected patient appears red and bulging.

 The most common cause of an ear infection is an upper respiratory viral infection, such as a cold or the flu.
 These disorders can make the Eustachian tube so swollen that middle ear fluid cannot drain.
 Allergies to pollen, dust, animals, or food, can produce the same effect as a cold or flu, as can smoke, fumes, and other environmental toxins.
 Bacteria can cause an ear infection directly, but usually these organisms come on the heels of a viral infection or an allergic reaction, quickly finding their way into the warm, moist environment of the middle ear.
 Among the bacteria most often found in infected middle ears are the same varieties responsible for many cases of sinusitis, pneumonia, and other respiratory infections.